oliverstoehr/jumpnrun-browsergame/README.md

 ## setup
 This game doesn't need any specific setup.
 Simply open the index.html in your browser to run the game.
-The game is optimized for Safari 10 but should work in other modern browser as well.
+The game is optimized for Safari 10 but should work in other modern browsers as well.

 ## game controls
 Move - arrow left and arrow right